uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
     * What changed when you ran the program?
+      * The dimension of the black window changed.
 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+      * I changed the red value to 1.0f and the whole window turned red.
     * What values make it gray?
+      * I changed the red, green, and blue values to 0.5 and it made it a light gray.
     * What values make it yellow?
+      * I changed the red and green values to 1.0 which made yellow.
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+      * The (0,0) position was the top left corner.
 * Change the title.
     * Where is it on the screen?
+      * The title was on the top of the window.

 ## Drawing